Library Services Directory - S to Z

 Supernova provides a method of magnifying computer screens, including the internet and email, and gives a range of colour options to help people with various eye problems.
 It can also convert text to speech, for those who are unable to read the screen.
 Contact your local library for information.

-All libraries have collections of talking books, most of which are complete, unabridged recordings.
+Libraries have collections of talking books, most of which are complete, unabridged recordings.
 There is generally a small charge for borrowing these items, but persons who have difficulty in reading or handling books may borrow them free of charge.

 Lists of talking books recently added to stock can be found on our library catalogue.